capacitor-community/bluetooth-le/README.md

 The following steps are required to scan for Bluetooth devices without location permission on Android 12 devices:

-- In `android/variables.gradle`, increase `compileSdkVersion` and `targetSdkVersion` to 31 (this can have other consequences on your app, so make sure you know what you're doing).
+- In `android/variables.gradle`, make sure `compileSdkVersion` and `targetSdkVersion` are at least 31 (changing those values can have other consequences on your app, so make sure you know what you're doing).
 - Make sure you have JDK 11+ (it is recommended to use JDK that comes with Android Studio).
-- In `android/app/src/main/AndroidManifest.xml`, add `android:exported="true"` to your activity (setting [`android:exported`](https://developer.android.com/guide/topics/manifest/activity-element#exported) is required in apps targeting Android 12 and higher).
+- In `android/app/src/main/AndroidManifest.xml`, add `android:exported="true"` to your activity if not already added (setting [`android:exported`](https://developer.android.com/guide/topics/manifest/activity-element#exported) is required in apps targeting Android 12 and higher).
 - In `android/app/src/main/AndroidManifest.xml`, update the permissions:
   ```diff
       <!-- Permissions -->